NexPlayer/Android-SDK/SW_WV.md

 The minimum necessary information for playing a plurality of Widevine DRM contents is initialized and registered in the Widevine DRM module.

-When this API was called service certification will be retrieved automatically internally.
-This method is for using multi instances For multiple instances, the function pointer of NexPlayer SDK Engine is registered as a callback function of Widevine DRM module, and authentication information is requested and received from the license server for descrambling of contents.
+When this API is called, service certification will be retrieved automatically internally.
+This method is for multiple instances: the function pointer of NexPlayer SDK Engine is registered as a callback function of Widevine DRM module, and authentication information is requested and received from the license server for descrambling of contents.
 And, this information immediately uses or store to the specified path by offline mode